ltworf/typedload/docs/comparisons.md

 Found [here](https://github.com/ramonhagenaars/jsons)

+* Type safety is not a goal of this project
 * It is buggy:
     * This returns an int `jsons.load(1.1, Union[int, float])`
     * This returns a string `jsons.load(1, Union[str, int])`